kevinyswong/kevinyswong.github.io/index.md

 racist but such actions provoke self-defense even by a neutral bystander.
-The question is whether it's fair to believe the dominant culture of the country (white culture) would be happy becoming just another minority group and losing the power its had since the country's inception.
+The question is whether it's fair to believe the dominant culture of the country (white culture) would be happy becoming just another minority group and losing the power it's had since the country's inception.
 I'd like to believe so because the way forward for the country is to accommodate all Americans but I suspect many white folks, openly or privately, don't—specifically the 28% in the survey who didn't even bother pretending.
 The question isn't about equality.
 The